From accommodation & food to facilities & activities, find out everything you need to know about staying at the rustic Glovers Atoll Resort, Belize.

 There are 3-4 main snorkelling spots around the island – go towards the white buoys.

 There’s no close walk-in snorkelling, which was disappointing.
 You have to swim a fair way out.
 There you’ll see some decent coral, not many fish or big fish – I would rate the snorkelling good to very good, not excellent.
-A full review will be coming soon.

 We were looking forward to diving but the prices were a lot higher than previously advertised on the website or on the many posters plastered up across Belize: